On the Definition tab in the file type configuration, you can indicate how the file type should be identified and which files it applies to.

 The description is used whenever you need to make a choice between file types, such as the “files of type” list in open and save windows or the Options|File Type command.
 You cannot change the description of the first few file types.
 These file types have a special meaning in EditPad.
 You cannot delete these file types or change their position in the list, but you can adjust all the settings to your own tastes and habits as you can do for all the other file types.

 In a file mask, the asterisk (*) represents any number (including none) of any character.
-The question mark (?) represents one single character.
-On the Windows platform, the type of a file is usually determined by its name's extension.
+The question mark (?) represents a single character.
+On the Windows platform, the type of a file is usually determined by its name’s extension.
 The extension consists of a dot followed by (usually) three letters.
 E.g. text files have a .txt extension.
 The file mask *.txt will match all text files with a .txt extension.
 You can delimit multiple file masks with semicolons.
 The file mask *.c;*.h matches all C source and header files (with a .c and .h extension respectively).
-If you specify a semicolon-delimited list of file masks, a file's name needs to match only one of them for the file type to be applied to that file.
+If you specify a semicolon-delimited list of file masks, a file’s name needs to match only one of them for the file type to be applied to that file.